peyao/youtube-live-chat-flow/README.md

 - Live chat input has been moved on top of the live chat (right below the video).
 It isn't visible in fullscreen unless you scroll down.
 - Tab visibility awareness.
 Better performance when leaving/entering the tab.
 - Removed filtering due to performance concerns with original implementation.
+- Testing an FPS limiting / throttling option.
+I don't recommend using it due to very minor performance gains.

 ![screenshot](.github/img/screenshot0.jpg)